Trevortds/trevortds.github.io/_posts/devlogs/2016-12-29-introduction-to-crypto-caesar.md

         ciphertext += alpharotation[alphabet.index(char)]
 ```

-Note the core piece is that each character in the plaintext is replaced by a single ciphertext character, dependent only on the plaintext character itself.
-That's why this technique is a **Single Substitution Cipher**.
+Note that the central piece of the encryption process is to replace each character in the plaintext with a single ciphertext character, dependent only on the plaintext character itself.
+That's why this technique is the prime example of a class of ciphers known as **Single Substitution Ciphers**.
 Every character is replaced by exactly one other character.

+Other single substitution ciphers may involve performing scrambles other than rotations to the alphabet, or changing to another alphabet entirely (as in Pigpen or Numeric Caesar), but they all function in fundamentally the same way, and share the same weaknesses.

+But I digress, let me run this code for you and see how it works.

 ```python
 In [2]: encrypt("this is a secret message", 1)